 - Additive to the Local Housing Supply.
 When they’re used as dwellings, as opposed to studios or bonus rooms, ADUs add to the local housing supply.
 This is critical in older cities, where the housing stock’s average age is invariably older and therefore more prone to health and safety hazards, such as radon, lead, and substandard electrical wiring.

 - Lower Median Rents in High-Cost Neighborhoods.
 By the law of supply and demand, more housing very often means lower rents.
 In high-cost neighborhoods, modestly sized ADUs provide low-cost alternatives to studio or one-bedroom apartments while reducing overall competition for housing.
 That’s great news for low- and middle-income renters, who very often find themselves priced out of desirable neighborhoods.
+Over the years, I’ve been acquainted with several individuals or couples who’ve lived in affordable rented ADUs (usually carriage houses) in ritzy neighborhoods they’d otherwise be unable to afford.

 - Passive Income Opportunities for Homeowners.
 This is obviously a huge argument in favor of ADUs, particularly for budget-conscious homeowners keen on reducing their housing costs and reaching financial independence faster.
 If you live in a lively neighborhood popular with out-of-town visitors, your best financial bet might be soliciting short-term renters via Airbnb, VRBO, or another platform – provided short-term rentals are legal in your area.
 In quieter parts of town, long-term rentals might make more sense.
 Either way, you can earn hundreds or even thousands of dollars per month this way, depending on prevailing rents in your area.
 That could be enough to offset, or at least deeply discount your monthly mortgage.